asakusuma/atomic/README.md

 * Produces events independent of the DOM, enabling an abstraction of accessibility, touch events, and more
 * Has a public API for manipulation

-## Combining Components Into Composites
+## Combining Components

 The fun doesn't stop there!
 Atomic Components have a way to fuse together.
-The end result, we call Composites.
-Composites are just like Components, except they also...
+Components can...

 * Include other Atomic Components
 * May expose their internals or provide an abstraction in front of its "inner workings"